Q. What kind of equipment do you use?

 Q. What should I wear to my engagement session?

 A. I always suggest wearing something that you feel beautiful in and brings out your personality.
-You can't go wrong color coordinating without "matching".
 Try to avoid distracting logos and busy patterns if possible.
 Layers, accessories, and anything flowy always looks good.
-If you can't decide, bring a casual everyday outfit and casual dressy outfit to mix it up.
+Feel free to bring options if you aren't sure.
+You can start with a casual everyday outfit and change to a more dressy outfit for some variety.
+I created a Pinterest board of wardrobe inspiration for ideas.
+If you like, I can send it to you!

 Q. What is the best time of day to shoot?

 A. For portraits sessions, I shoot just before sunset.
-I prefer the look of natural light over flash, and the "golden hour" light has the warmth and softness that makes for beautiful photos.
+The "golden hour" light has the warmth and softness that makes for beautiful photos.
 I also recommend scheduling your portraits on the wedding day during an optimal time for lighting, within 2 hours before sunset if possible.
 If it's overcast, any time of the day works just fine.
 But if that isn't possible, I can get creative and work with any lighting situation!
 I only use flash for the reception when it's too dark to rely on natural light.

 Q. Is there a cancellation fee?